 Scoping and Screening Requirements

-The license renewal program must include nonsafety-related SSCs whose failure could prevent safety-related SSCs from accomplishing a safety function.
-Consideration of hypothetical failures that could result from system interdependencies that are not part of the current licensing and that have not been previously experienced is not required.
+The license renewal program must include non-safety-related SSCs whose failure could prevent safety-related SSCs from accomplishing a safety function.
+Consideration of hypothetical failures that could result from system interdependencies that are not part of the current licensing basis and that have not been previously experienced is not required.
 The scoping criterion required under 10 CFR 54.4(a)(2) does not apply to functions identified in 10 CFR 54.4(a)(3) “Regulated Events.”

-Verify that the licensee established processes and procedures consistent with the NRC accepted guidance contained in Nuclear Energy Institute 95-10, "Industry Guideline for Implementing the Requirements of 10 CFR Part 54 – The License Renewal Rule," Revision 6, Appendix F, Sections 3, 4, and 5.
-Specifically, the applicant assessed: (1) nonsafety-related within the scope of the current licensing basis, (2) nonsafety-related directly connected to safety-related systems, structures and components, and (3) nonsafety-related not directly connected to safety-related , respectively.
+Verify that the licensee established processes and procedures consistent with the NRC-accepted guidance contained in Nuclear Energy Institute (NEI) 95-10, "Industry Guideline for Implementing the Requirements of 10 CFR Part 54 – The License Renewal Rule," Revision 6, Appendix F, Sections 3, 4, and 5.
+Specifically, the applicant assessed: (1) non-safety-related SSCs within the scope of the current licensing basis, (2) non-safety-related SSCs directly connected to safety-related systems, structures, and components, and (3) non-safety-related SSCs not directly connected to safety-related SSCs, respectively.
 Conduct walkdowns in selected plant areas to assess whether the applicant identified all the SSCs required to be in scope.

 Aging Management Programs Inspection